musqz/betterlockscreen-theming/README.md

 ## Extra info yad title image Mabox way

-Mabox has a custom svg conky where one can choose between 3 variation with coloring options.
+Mabox has a logo svg conky where one can choose between 3 variation with coloring options.
 The svg's are created automatic when using conky svg coloring edit menu _(preview)_ Path `$HOME/.icons/mabox-logo-*` is used to store the svg's.